-A home inspection is performed by a home inspector as a result of the sale of a home.
-This inspection is an assessment of the current condition of a home.
 Home inspectors are professionally trained to identify issues and risks with a home and may suggest recommendations based on the inspection.
 A pre-inspection agreement allows you to set the exact terms of your inspection and helps insulate you.
 EliteMGA requires that you always have a signed pre-inspection agreement before you begin an inspection.

-What is a Pre-Inspection Agreement
+What is a Pre-Inspection Agreement for Home Inspection?

 A critical component of the home inspection process is a pre-inspection agreement.
 A pre-inspection agreement should be signed by clients before a home inspector performs an inspection.
 A pre-inspection agreement sets clear expectations and protects the home inspector against future claims and disputes.
 Key elements for pre-inspection agreements are included in the contract.
 For added security, EliteMGA provides home inspectors with errors and omissions insurance policies that protect them from lawsuits or claims that are based on omissions or mistakes made in an inspection.